Written by Edward Johnson

 The challenging nature of blood

-The compatibility of donated blood with the recipient is a major consideration not only during blood transfusion but also when targeting specific donors with certain blood types.
-Donors who are type O negative are known as “universal donors,” as their blood can be transfused into any recipient regardless of their blood type.
-Donors with rarer blood types (B negative, AB positive and AB negative) are also highly sought afer.
+The compatibility of donated blood with the recipient is a major consideration, not only during blood transfusion but also when targeting specific donors with certain blood types.
+Donors who are type O negative are known as ‘universal donors’ as their blood can be transfused into any recipient, regardless of their blood type.
+Donors with rarer blood types (B negative, AB positive and AB negative) are also highly sought after.
 One of the key messages of World Blood Donor Day 2019 is that regular blood donations are required to ensure that everyone has access to compatible blood.

-Another crucial objective of World Blood Donor Day 2019 is to raise awareness in countries that either do not have a national blood donation policy, or do not have any specific legislation pertaining to the screening of donated blood (Figure 1).5 By advocating for such legislation, governments can establish or maintain adequate quality-assurance infrastructure that will permit a reliable supply of clean blood and blood components.
-Lower-income countries stand to make the greatest gains by introducing such legislation, as donation rates are often lower compared with those of middle- or high‑income countries (Figure 2).5
+Another crucial objective of World Blood Donor Day 2019 is to raise awareness in countries that either do not have a national blood donation policy or any specific legislation pertaining to the screening of donated blood (Figure 1).5 By advocating for such legislation, governments can establish or maintain adequate quality-assurance infrastructure that will permit a reliable supply of clean blood and blood components.
+Low-income countries stand to make the greatest gains by introducing such legislation as donation rates are often lower compared with those of middle- or high‑income countries (Figure 2).5

-What can I do to take part in World Blood Donor Day 2019?
+How can I take part in World Blood Donor Day 2019?

 1. World Health Organization (WHO).
 World Blood Donor Day 2019 – About.
 2019. https://www.who.int/campaigns/world-blood-donor-day/2019/about.
 Accessed 6 June 2019